Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 Someone in a calorie deficit could use artificially sweetened drinks to curb hunger or reduce total calories

-Due to their 0 calorie nature, they can certainly help with weight loss, which seems to be one of the biggest variables in disease and health- maintaining healthy body weight.
+Due to their minimal calorie nature, they can certainly help with weight loss, which seems to be one of the biggest variables in disease and health- maintaining healthy body weight.
 Water should always be your beverage of choice, but it’s nice to enjoy a sweet beverage from time to time.

 More information is always better to strengthen a hypothesis.
 From the evidence above, it appears that artificial sweeteners are probably safe to consume, and may yield specific health benefits.